-If you’re a fan of urban art, make sure you dedicate some time to checking out the Benalla street art.
+If you’re a fan of urban art, make sure you dedicate some time to Benalla street art.
 This town, located three hours from Melbourne in Victoria, has over 60 murals painted on the walls of its buildings!
 There’s a yearly festival held, where artists flock to the town for a weekend of painting.
-Find out more about visiting Benalla and seeing its colourful art in this post.
+Find out more about visiting Benalla and seeing its colourful art.

-Melbourne gets a lot of attention for being quite a colourful city, but there are plenty of other places in Victoria that urban art lovers will get a kick out of visiting.
+Melbourne gets a lot of attention for being a colourful city.
+Did you know there are other art-filled places in regional Victoria?

-This has had the effect townspeople had hoped for, putting Benalla firmly on the map as a must-see destination in the state, for lovers of urban art.
+This has put Benalla firmly on the map as a must-see destination in the state, for lovers of urban art.